Biography

 Guitarist, composer, and recording artist David Pedrick has earned accolades from critics and audiences alike for his work in a wide variety of styles.
 His live performance credits run the gamut from jazz clubs to concert halls, and he has been invited to perform for guitar societies, concert series, musical theater productions, and music festivals throughout the United States.
 Collaborative performance projects have included The Pedrick-Hutson Guitar Duo, Craythur Brothers, New Threads, Ossia Duo, The Zen Dilettantes, and Kilmaine Saints.

-As a recording artist, David's music has received international acclaim and, in addition to being heard on numerous internet radio playlists, satellite radio and podcasts, has been featured on more than 200 U.S. terrestrial radio programs, including All Things Considered, Celtic Connections, Celtic Heartbeat, Classical 24, Colors of Jazz, Crossover, Desert Island Discs, The Green Island, and The Intimate Guitar.
-David is a member of ASCAP and the owner and artistic director of Colloquy Music Publishing.
+As a recording artist, David's music has received international acclaim and, in addition to being heard on numerous internet radio playlists, satellite radio, and podcasts, has been featured on more than 200 U.S. terrestrial radio programs, including All Things Considered, Celtic Connections, Celtic Heartbeat, Classical 24, Colors of Jazz, Crossover, Desert Island Discs, The Green Island, and The Intimate Guitar.
+David is an active member of The American Society of Composers, Authors, and Publishers (ASCAP) and he is the owner and artistic director of Colloquy Music Publishing.

-As a music educator, David is an active guitar teacher and clinician who has frequently been invited to give masterclasses, lectures, and workshops for professional and community music organizations, colleges, universities, private schools, and public school districts.
-As an in-demand studio session performer, David regularly works with production house, private and professional studio, and media company clients in North America, Europe, Asia, and Australia.
+As a music educator, David is an active guitar teacher and clinician frequently invited to give masterclasses, lectures, and workshops for professional and community music organizations, colleges, universities, private schools, and public school districts.
+As an in-demand studio session performer, David regularly records for production houses, private and professional studios, and media company clients in North America, Europe, Asia, and Australia.

-Along with consulting and writing work for fellow musicians’ websites, album liner notes, teaching curricula, business plans, and artist visa applications, David writes for the quarterly Minor 7th: Acoustic Guitar Music Reviews, and has served as a contributing writer for the Guitar Foundation of America and The National Association for Music Education.
-He is the executive producer and host of Working Musician Podcast, a show for which he has interviewed more than 100 musicians and music industry professionals from around the globe.
+Along with consulting and writing work for musicians’ websites, album liner notes, teaching curricula, business plans, and artist visa applications, David writes for the quarterly Minor 7th: Acoustic Guitar Music Reviews and has served as a contributing writer for the Guitar Foundation of America and The National Association for Music Education.
+He is the executive producer and host of the Working Musician Podcast®, a show for which he has interviewed more than 100 musicians and music industry professionals from around the globe.